 The only thing I would point out, is the exciting building called The Shed, this building that pretends to bring arts to everyone with a movable structure made of a material called ETFE.

-Still, to many unknowns for a place that really wants to attract tourism with business purposes and it will take at least one generation for new yorkers to feel it as part of their city
+Still, to many unknowns for a place that really wants to attract tourism with business purposes and it will take at least one generation for new workers to feel it as part of their city.